 As an annual tradition of Children’s Book Week, esteemed children’s book illustrators are chosen to create bookmarks that celebrate children’s books and reading.
-This year, in keeping with the theme of Reading is a Superpower, five artists have contributed their beautiful and inspiring artwork.
-These bookmarks will be available to print and distribute to children, teens, and book lovers everywhere!
+This year, in keeping with the theme, Reading is a Superpower, five artists have contributed their beautiful and inspiring artwork.
+These bookmarks are available to print and distribute to children, teens, and book lovers everywhere!

 Click on each image to download and print the bookmark or download all.

 Have you downloaded these FREE 2021 Children’s Book Week bookmarks?!
 Art by talented Angela Dominguez, Paola Escobar, Ebony Glenn, Oliver Jeffers, and Aram Kim [insert relevant @handle.
 See below] #BookWeekSuperpower https://bit.ly/3rhNuMS

 Angela Dominguez was born in Mexico City, grew up in the great state of Texas, and now resides on the east coast.
 She is the author and illustrator of several books for children including Pura Belpré Illustration Honor books Maria Had a Little Llama and Mango, Abuela, and Me written by Meg Medina.
 When Angela is not in her studio, she teaches at the Academy of Art University.
 She also enjoys presenting at different schools and libraries to all sorts of ages.
 Angela is a proud member of SCBWI and PEN America and is represented by Wernick and Pratt Literary Agency.
 As a child, she loved reading books and making a mess creating pictures.
 She’s delighted to still be doing both. | www.angeladominguezbooks.com. | Facebook. | Twitter. | Instagram.